eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/introduction.md

-# ioFog Unified Command Line Interface
+# iofogctl - ioFog Unified Command Line Interface

 `iofogctl` is a CLI tool for installation, configuration, and operation of ioFog Edge Compute Networks (ECNs).